 MeANA has worked hard to provide you with meaningful, informative educational sessions throughout 2021, all free of charge!
-We hope you enjoy attending our two educational sessions, one in the Spring and one in the Fall, along with reading journal articles at your leisure throughout the year.
-Join us on May 15th and October 16th for virtual education sessions.
+We hope you enjoy attending our final virtual educational session of the year this October 16th.
 Included in this package are a series of journal articles along with a quiz that can be taken to receive credit.

-This program has been prior approved by the American Association of Nurse Anesthetists for 2.0 Class A CE Credits; AANA Code Number 1040617; Expiration Date 05/15/2021
+This program has been prior approved by the American Association of Nurse Anesthesiology for 2.0 Class A CE Credits;

 October 16th Fall Sessions

 8:00 – 9:00 AM: Clinical Teaching Workshop: Helping You Become a Wildly Effective Clinical Educator by Jon Lowrance, MSN, CRNA

 9:00 – 9:15 AM: Virtual Sponsor Exhibit

 9:15 – 10:15 AM: Anesthesia and Cancer Recurrence: What We Do May Matter by Carrie L. Frederick, MD

 10:15 – 10:30 AM: Hear from our Sponsor: Army

 10:30 – 10:45 AM: Guy Cousins, LCSW, LADC, CCS Director: Medical Professionals Health Program